Mark Bennett writes:

-With young learners whose arms are too short for the flute, lesson begin on a plastic fife.
+With young learners whose arms are too short for the flute, lessons begin on a plastic fife.
 This can also be a good way for anyone to have a trial period, seeing if they can make a sound from a flute but only having to spend a few pounds on an instrument.
 My youngest student was six when he started with me on the fife.
 Within six months he was ready for a real flute.
 Because of his short reach, we started with a curved headjoint.
-It took him a year to go from scratch to grade 1 standard – with his mother in the lesson and then supervising his practice at home, he made excellent progress.
+It took him a year to go from scratch to grade 1 standard - with his mother in the lesson and then supervising his practice at home, he made excellent progress.

 With learners who already play another wind instrument, the fingerings are quick to learn, so the embouchure is the main focus of lessons.
 Here, my Pneumo Pro is a real help, as it gives clear feedback on the air stream shape and direction and allows rapid self-correction.

 With learners who already play the flute, we start with a careful check through grip and posture.
 Musicians should be comfortable when they play, so I use my knowledge of Alexander Technique and anatomy to help players find ways of playing that minimise tension.
 Speed and agility on the instrument come from mechanically efficient movement.
-We also work on understanding memory, not only to memorise pieces, but also to assemble individual notes into sequences of “muscle memory” (procedural memory), so that there is no such thing as a passage you can’t play – only a passage that you haven’t finished practising yet!
-The most important thing, I think, that my students learn from me is how to practice – that makes them independent of me.
-Once a learner understands what practice is for and has the discipline to do it regularly, lessons become coaching sessions with me as a “critical friend”.
+We also work on understanding memory, not only to memorise pieces, but also to assemble individual notes into sequences of "muscle memory" (procedural memory), so that there is no such thing as a passage you can't play - only a passage that you haven't finished practising yet!
+The most important thing, I think, that my students learn from me is how to practise - that makes them independent of me.
+Once a learner understands what practice is for and has the discipline to do it regularly, lessons become coaching sessions with me as a "critical friend".

 I love playing in ensembles, so duets are always a feature of lessons.
 I have a piccolo for orchestral playing, but also an alto and a bass flute, and I get a real thrill from sultry warmth of these big flutes.
 Once a few alternative fingerings have been learned and the embouchure size and direction adjusted, these flutes open up the world of flute choirs to advanced learners.